utisme/YPhEditor/readme.md

 ### Image Editing screen:
 - The toolbar allows to undo previous action and return it.
 The second button on the center allows to switch the collection for "Effects".
-- The custom slider applies a filter when the value changes.
+- The custom slider with vibration response applies a filter when the value changes.
 - The "Filters" collection displays changes in the corresponding to needed filter cell.
 - Metal Kit MTKView allows to render the image and display changes in "real time".
 - The NavBar contains two export buttons and AI button, that apply AI-filter.